lukaspfisterch/deterministic-boundary-layer/docs/BOUNDARIES.md

 # Boundaries

+A boundary is the admission point at which information may enter governance evaluation.
+It constrains what may pass from a non-deterministic process into authoritative decision-making.

+Boundaries are admission control, not policy logic.

 ## Boundary definitions
 - Inbound boundary: inputs accepted for policy evaluation and decision recording.
 - Outbound boundary: outputs emitted as DECISION events in V.